-- a) Only the ball carrier can be tackled. - b) The tackler must grip and hold the ball carrier below the base of the sternum (the area of the tummy or belly or below).
-The ball carrier must not go into contact with an opponent with their shoulders below their hips, or dip down late and low or otherwise place their head into the head space of the opponent. - c) Support players must not stand either side and in close proximity to the ball carrier to prevent defenders from making the next tackle. - d) When the ball carrier is held in contact and remains on their feet they may continue to progress forward.
-Once forward momentum has been stopped, the ball must be played away from the contact area. - e) When the ball carrier is not taken to ground, the opponent may contest the ball by grabbing it.
+a) Only the ball carrier can be tackled.

+The tackler must grip and hold the ball carrier below the base of the sternum (the area of the tummy or belly or below).
+The ball carrier must not go into contact with an opponent with their shoulders below their hips, or dip down late and low or otherwise place their head into the head space of the opponent.

+- b) Support players must not stand either side and in close proximity to the ball carrier to prevent defenders from making the next tackle. - c) When the ball carrier is held in contact and remains on their feet they may continue to progress forward.
+Once forward momentum has been stopped, the ball must be played away from the contact area. - d) When the ball carrier is not taken to ground, the opponent may contest the ball by grabbing it. - e) A "Tackle" occurs when the ball carrier is held by one or more opponents and is brought to ground.
+A ball carrier who is not held is not a tackled player and a tackle has not taken place.
+Opposition players who hold the ball carrier and bring that player to ground, and who also go to ground, are known as tacklers.